Does robots.txt block this path? If yes, that's your bug.

 I Set Noindex But the Page Is Still in Search Results

 You added `<meta name="robots" content="noindex">` weeks ago but the page is still in Google.
-The most common reasons.
+The six reasons, in hit-rate order, with the curl checks to tell them apart.

 Three weeks ago you added <meta name="robots" content="noindex"> to a thank-you page, an internal dashboard, or a staging copy that leaked to production.
 Today you run site:yourdomain.com/that-url and Google still returns it.
 The meta tag is in View Source.
 So what is happening?